JohnKendrick/PDielec/package_installation.md

 Update the CHANGES file to reflect the version number.
 If you are working on a development branch, merge the changes.

 ```
-git status       # On development branch to make sure there are no pending commits needed
+# On development branch to make sure there are no pending commits needed
+git status
+# If all is OK switch to the master branch and make sure it is upto date
-git checkout master
+git switch master
 git pull
+# Apply a tag to this release before we do an update, then update the remote
+git tag -a v6.5.1 -m "Release before final update"
+git push origin v6.5.1
-git merge --no-ff develop  # --no-ff keeps a track of all the commits in develop
+# Merge all the commits in develop keeping track of the commits
+git merge --no-ff develop
+# Delete the develop branch
 git branch -d develop
-git push                   # Check that the tags are valid on the remote github
+git push
+# Add a new tag to this release
+git tag -a v7.0.1
+git push origin v7.0.1

 ```